What is my Landline Number: Quick Help Guide

-So how do you find landline numbers when using mobile handsets?
-The answer is crystal clear: call your mobile phone from your home phone and take a note of the phone number that appears on the screen.
+So how do you find landline numbers by using a mobile phone?
+The answer is simple: call your mobile phone from your home phone and take a note of the phone number that appears on the screen.
 This sounds wonderfully simple but it could turn out to be a bit more complicated than that.

 - To avoid being charged for the call, only let it ring a couple of times; don’t answer the call and make sure you hang up before it goes to voicemail.

 - If your landline number is withheld then it won’t show up on your mobile screen.
 In that case, try dialling 1470 immediately before dialling the mobile number you’re ringing.

-If you don’t have a home phone but you want to find the landline number for your property, check the paperwork - phone bills, contracts etc - that’s linked to your phone and broadband service.
-The number will appear somewhere.
-Check your bank statement too; if you pay by direct debit, your landline number might appear there.
+Another easy way to find landline numbers is by looking at a recent phone or broadband bill.
+Start by checking the paperwork - phone bills, contracts, etc - that’s linked to your phone and broadband.
+The number will appear somewhere, or you can check your bank statement too; if you pay by direct debit, your landline number might appear there in the payment description.

 Maybe you’re in the phone book and you don’t even know it!
 Check if there’s a telephone directory in your house and look up your surname and address - or the surname of the person who lived at your address before you - and with any luck, your number will be listed.